To prepare nurses to identify Drug diversion and apply best practices in prescribing controlled substances.

-Helen is single and now that she is not working she has limited financial means.
-She reports having a problem with drinking in her twenties, but has not had a drink in three years.
+Sara is single, and now that she is not working, she has limited financial means.
+She reports having a problem with drinking in her twenties but has not had a drink in three years.
 She currently smokes.
-She denies any history of substance abuse and there is no family history of alcohol or substance abuse.
+She denies any history of substance abuse and has no family history of alcohol or substance abuse.

-Physical examination showed a patient with a slow deliberate gait, a limited range of motion in the spine with no obvious deformity, swelling or erythema.
-There is mild tenderness on the right side of the spine from the area of L4 to S1, as well as, tenderness in the right sacroiliac joint.
-Normal reflexes, normal sensation, normal strength and no atrophy is noted in the lower extremities.
+Physical examination showed a patient with a slow, deliberate gait and a limited range of motion in the spine with no obvious deformity, swelling or erythema.
+There is mild tenderness on the right side of the spine from L4 to S1 and tenderness in the right sacroiliac joint.
+Normal reflexes, sensation, strength, and no atrophy are noted in the lower extremities.
 The straight leg raise test is normal.

 An MRI was done one year ago that was significant for a herniated disc at the L5/S1 level and mild spinal stenosis.

-The Opioid Risk Tool was administered and it was determined that the patient is at low risk for opioid abuse.
-She signed a written opioid treatment agreement that outlines the conditions of the opioid therapy.
+The Opioid Risk Tool was administered and determined that the patient is at low risk for opioid abuse.
+She signed a written opioid treatment agreement that outlines the conditions of opioid therapy.
 The state prescription drug monitoring program was queried and showed no suspicious activity.

 The patient is prescribed hydrocodone/acetaminophen 5 mg/500 mg; two tablets every six hours as needed (56 tablets) for 1 week.

-Five days later she calls for an early refill and reports that the medication is really not helping her pain and she just lies around all day.
+Five days later, she calls for an early refill and reports that the medication is not helping her pain, and she just lies around all day.

 She was referred to a psychiatrist and a pain specialist.
 She was agreeable to both.
-She was able to get into the psychiatrist within one week, but the pain specialist appointment was three weeks out.
-The patient saw the psychiatrist and he diagnosed the patient with depression and started her on sertraline.
+She was able to get into the psychiatrist within one week, but the specialist pain appointment was three weeks out.
+The patient saw the psychiatrist, and he diagnosed the patient with depression and started her on duloxetine (which may also help with pain).
 The psychiatrist was unable to make an assessment related to opioid abuse.

 With the help of the pain specialist, oxymorphone ER 5 mg was ordered every 12 hours.
-The patient was told to follow-up in one week to assess effectiveness.
-After one week the patient reports she is more functional but still in a lot of pain.
+The patient was told to follow up in one week to assess effectiveness.
+After one week, the patient reports she is more functional but still in a lot of pain.
 The dose of oxymorphone ER was increased to 10 mg every 12 hours.
-After one more week she was given oxymorphone IR 5 mg to be used one hour before exercise.
-This allowed the patient to not only function well, but begin participating in an exercise program.
+After one more week, she was given oxymorphone IR 5 mg to be used one hour before exercise.
+This prescription allowed the patient to function well and participate in an exercise program.
 The patient was ordered a bowel stimulant (Senna) with a stool softener (Colace) to prevent constipation.

-The patient is prescribed fourteen pills oxymorphone ER 10 mg (to be taken twice a day) and seven pills of oxymorphone IR 5 mg (to be taken once a day before exercise) once a week.
+The patient was prescribed fourteen pills of oxymorphone ER 10 mg (to be taken twice a day) and seven pills of oxymorphone IR 5 mg (to be taken once a day before exercise) once a week.